-On November 25, 2021, the Company executed an agreement with its lenders which further amended and increased its Credit Facilities (the "Second Amending Agreement").
-The principal amendments to the Credit Facilities included (i) the exercise of the accordion feature to increase the syndicated facility by \$25.0 million to \$205.0 million, which together with the \$45.0 million operating facility, increased the capacity of the Credit Facilities to \$250.0 million; (ii) the addition of a new lender to the lending syndicate; and (iii) the lenders' approval of a capital budget of up to \$70.0 million for 2021.
-Copies of the First Amending Agreement and the Second Amending Agreement are available on SEDAR.
+On November 25, 2021, the Company executed an agreement with its lenders which further amended and increased its Credit Facilities.
+The principal amendments to the Credit Facilities included (i) the exercise of the accordion feature to increase the capacity of the Credit Facilities to \$250.0 million; and (ii) the addition of a new lender to the lending syndicate.